-FortiDeceptor 1000F and VM default ports:
+FortiDeceptor 1000F default ports:

 Port (Interface) Default Open Ports Port1 TCP ports 22 (SSH), 23 (Telnet), 80 and 443 (GUI).
-FortiGuard Distribution Servers (FDS) use TCP port 443 or 8890 for download.
+FortiGuard Distribution Servers (FDS) use TCP port 8890 for download.
 FortiDeceptor uses a random port picked by the kernel.
-FortiGuard Web Filtering servers use TCP port 443 or UDP port 53 or 8888.
+FortiGuard Web Filtering servers use UDP port 53 or 8888.
 FortiDeceptor uses a random port picked up by the kernel.
 FortiDeceptor deception VM download uses TCP port 443 for download.
 FortiDeceptor uses a random port picked by the kernel.
-FortiDeceptor Manager is required to open port 8443 from the client (remote appliance) to the FortiDeceptor Manager.
 Port2 to port8 Each FortiDeceptor port can be directly connected to a specific VLAN or use the network trunk to communicate with multiply VLANs from a single interface.
 In DMZ mode, no service listens.
 In regular mode, token communication service listens on deployment interface monitor IP with port 1443.
 The token communication uses HTTPS protocol.